MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/event-processing.md

 In this architecture, each event that arrives on Event Hubs, triggers a function that processes that event.
 From a cost perspective, the recommendation is to use **consumption plan** because you pay only for the compute resources you use.

-### Cosmos DB
+### Azure Cosmos DB

 Azure Cosmos DB bills for provisioned throughput and consumed storage by hour.
 Provisioned throughput is expressed in Request Units per second (RU/s), which can be used for typical database operations, such as inserts, reads.
 The price is based on the capacity in RU/s that you reserve.
 Also, you have to reserve a minimum of 400 RUs per container, where a concurrent read of 1KB document consumes 1 RU.
 If your app does not need to be this intensive, consider using a single container because each container has a fixed cost.

 In this reference architecture, the function stores exactly one document per device that is sending data.
 The function continually updates the documents with latest device status, using an upsert operation, which is cost effective in terms of consumed storage.
+For more information, see [Cosmos DB pricing model][cosmosdb-pricing].

 Storage is billed for each GB used for your stored data and index.

-See [Cosmos DB pricing model][cosmosdb-pricing] for more information.

 Use the [Cosmos DB capacity calculator][Cosmos-Calculator] to get a quick estimate of the workload cost.